- Acerca de CAC

 Fickett Center/Scout Shop/Camps hours and operation

-- Camps – We have opened our council camps to council- and district-level activities.
-Each event must be pre-approved by our council Covid-19 Task Force; please see this page for more details.
+- Conducting events/camps – Our camps are open to council- and district-level activities.
+All activities, whether at a council-owned property or another facility, must be pre-approved by our council Covid-19 Task Force; please see this page for more details.

 Additional program-related announcements

 - Camping Nights Requirement for Order of the Arrow Eligibility – Virtual camping (i.e., backyard or solo camping) may be counted toward the required nights of camping for OA election eligibility if some stipulations are met.
-See this page on the national OA website.
+See the national OA website for more information.

 - Award Extensions – BSA has given local councils temporary authority to grant extensions for Scouts working on the Eagle Scout rank, Quartermaster rank, or Summit Award to complete all requirement if COVID-19 disruptions are the reason why the Scout can’t finish requirements before his/her 18th/21st birthday.
 See this post for more details for Eagle candidates and this post for Quartermaster/Summit Award candidates.

 - Boards of Review – Boards of Review for Scouts BSA, Venturing, and Sea Scouting advancement may be conducted by videoconferencing without council approval; see this post from Scouting Magazine with details